 Yacht charter: Thailand’s laws allow demise charter agreements and commercial charter agreements.
 In the first case of a bareboat charter agreement, possession, command, and navigation of the vessel are relinquished to the charterer.
 This includes crew selection, vessel operation, and management.
 In a crewed charter contract, the charter party rents the vessel for a specified time, but the owner remains in charge of the vessel operations and selects the crew.
-Under Thai laws, the type of charter agreement has influence for the owner’s liability, applicable requirements and regulations, tax implications, license requirements and more.
+Under Thai laws, the type of charter agreement has an influence on the owner’s liability, applicable requirements and regulations, tax implications, license requirements, and more.

 Maritime legal advice from Bangkok

 PUGNATORIUS Ltd. is the Bangkok-based specialist provider of legal services and tax advice on foreign investments in Thailand’s manufacturing and service industries as well as property acquisitions and developments.
-The law firm advises and assists international clients on the legal and tax aspects of the construction, sale, purchase, registration, and operation of superyachts and vessels.
+The law firm advises and assists international clients on the legal and tax aspects of the construction, sale, purchase, registration and deregistration, and operation of superyachts and vessels.
 It guides and handles the whole process, as well as coordinates and communicates with the Thai or international participants through the whole life cycle of the yacht.